A portfolio fund aiming to provide a balance between income and long-term growth.

 Performance

-Exposure to American Growth had a positive impact because of stock selection in the industrials, financials, health care and energy sectors.
-An allocation to U.S. All Cap Growth was also positive because of stock selection in the information technology and communication services sectors.
+Exposure to Global Growth Opportunities detracted from performance because of stock selection in the industrials, information technology, consumer discretionary and health care sectors.
+Exposure to International Growth detracted because of stock selection in the financials, materials and utilities sectors.
+Exposure to Canadian Growth also detracted from performance.

 Portfolio activity